Polish spaces of Banach spaces: The Polish spaces Pinfty and B , their basic properties

 is an open neighborhood of $\widetilde K$ such that $\rho(\mathcal U)\subseteq U[v,I]$. \item[(b)] This is similar to (a) but even easier.
 Let $\{g_i\colon i\in\mathbb N\}$ be a linearly dense subset of $C(L)$.
 For every Borel probability measure $\lambda$ on $L$, we define $\sigma(\lambda)\in\mathcal P$ by It is clear that $X_{\sigma(\lambda)}\equiv L_p(\lambda)$, so we only need to check the continuity of $\sigma$.
 It is enough to show that $\sigma^{-1}(U[v,I])$ is an open subset of ${\mathcal Prob}(L)$ for every $v\in V$ and every open interval $I$.
 But this is clear as, for $v=\sum_{i=1}^nr_ie_i$, we have

 \end{itemize} \end{proof}

 \begin{remark} After the introduction of the spaces $\PP$, $\PP_\infty$, and $\B$, one faces the question which of them is `the right one', with which to work.
 For now, we leave the question undecided.
-Since we are mainly interested in infinite-dimensional Banach spaces, we prefer to work mainly with $\PP_\infty$ and $\B$, and indeed the space $\PP$ has a certain pathological property when computing the closed isometry classes (we refer to Remark~\ref{rem:closedinP}).
-On the other hand, it turns out that at least as far as one wants to transfer some computations performed in the space of pseudonorms directly to the admissible topologies, the space $\PP$ is useful: Theorem~\ref{thm:reductionFromSBToP} below shows that whatever we compute in the space $\PP$ holds true also in any admissible topology.
+Since we are mainly interested in infinite-dimensional Banach spaces, we prefer to work mainly with $\PP_\infty$ and $\B$.
+On the other hand, it turns out that at least as far as one wants to transfer some computations performed in the space of pseudonorms directly to admissible topologies, the space $\PP$ is useful: Theorem~\ref{thm:reductionFromSBToP} below shows that whatever we compute in the space $\PP$ holds true also in any admissible topology.

 Regarding $\PP_\infty$ and $\B$, in most of the arguments there is no difference whether we work with the former or the latter space.
-However, there are few exceptions when it seems to be convenient to work with the assumption that the sequence of vectors $\langle e_n\colon n\in\Nat\rangle\subseteq V$ is linearly independent, and then we work with $\B$. \end{remark}
+However, there are few exceptions when it seems to be convenient to work with the assumption that the sequence of vectors $\langle e_n\colon n\in\Nat\rangle\subseteq V$ is linearly independent, and then it might be more natural to work with $\B$. \end{remark}